flier/zkpipe/README.md

 $ zkpipe sync /usr/local/var/run/zookeeper/data/version-2/log.c7
 ```

-When the syntax is "glob" then the `File` representation of the path is matched using a limited pattern language that resembles regular expressions but with a simpler syntax.
+When the syntax is "glob" then the `log files` representation of the path is matched using a limited pattern language that resembles regular expressions but with a simpler syntax.
 For example:

 - *.java	Matches a path that represents a file name ending in .java
 - *.*	Matches file names containing a dot